Suntec City: Design

 Suntec City was designed by Tsao & McKown Architects with emphasis on Chinese feng shui.
-The five buildings and the convention center are arranged so that they look like a left hand when viewed aerially.
-The Fountain of Wealth appears like a golden ring in the palm of the hand.
-As the fountain is made of bronze, it is believed that the balance of metal and water paves the way for success.
-Further, the specially selected Chinese name, 新达, means "new achievement".
+The five buildings and the convention center are arranged such that they resemble a left hand when viewed aerially, with the Fountain of Wealth as its palm.
+The fountain is made of bronze as the combination of bronze and water symbolizes prosperity.
+Furthermore, the specially selected Chinese name, 新达, means "new achievement".

+History

+On 17 December 1987, the Singapore government announced the building of an exhibition and convention centre in Marina Centre.
+The tender was put up by Urban Redevelopment Authority (URA) and closed on 16 August 1988.
+Three companies submitted bids for the tender: Suntec City Development Pte Ltd, a joint bid by Kuok Ltd, Shangri-La Hotel, and UOL Investment Holdings, and Sino International Real Estate Agency Ltd. Suntec City Development was headed by Suntec Investment, a Singapore based investment company formed in 1986, consisting of Hong Kong tycoons such as Run Run Shaw, Li Ka-shing and Frank Tsao.
+Kuok Ltd was headed by Robert Kuok, a Malaysian billionaire and businessman.
+Sino International Real Estate Agency was headed by Ng Teng Fong, a Singaporean real estate tycoon.

+In December 1988, it was announced that Suntec City Development won the bid and it had to finish constructing the Convention and Exhibition Centre within four and a half years while the remaining office blocks in ten years.

+In July 2024, a car fell into the fountain as a result of dangerous driving while the fountain was closed for maintenance.
+No serious injuries occurred and the man was evacuated to a hospital.

 Areas

 Suntec Singapore International Convention and Exhibition Centre

-The Suntec Singapore International Convention and Exhibition Centre was officially opened on 30 August 1995, and was previously known as the Singapore International Convention and Exhibition Centre (SICEC).
-Its current name was adopted in 2004 as part of a rebranding exercise.
+The Singapore International Convention and Exhibition Centre was officially opened on 30 August 1995.
+In 2004, the convention centre was renamed as Suntec Singapore International Convention and Exhibition Centre as part of a rebranding exercise.
 The convention centre has a total of 100000 sqm of space, over multiple levels.

 During the 2010 Summer Youth Olympics, the convention centre hosted the boxing, fencing, handball, judo, taekwondo, and wrestling competitions.

+The building was renovated from October 2012 to June 2013.
+The 18th edition of Wikimania, Wikimedia Movement's largest annual event, was held here from 15-19 August 2023.

 Suntec City Mall

 The Suntec City Mall is a shopping centre located within Suntec City.
 Opened in 1994 together with initial phases of the Suntec City development, it was the largest shopping centre in Singapore with 888000 sqft of retail space until the opening of VivoCity in 2006.
 It also offers a club house called the Suntec City Guild House located on the fifth storey.

-The large mall boasts some 360 outlets spread over 4 floors in an L-shaped configuration.
+The large mall boasts some 360 outlets, with more than 100 Food and Beverage options, spread over 4 floors in an L-shaped configuration.
 To help shoppers to navigate around the mall, it was divided into four zones, namely: